Behavioral Signals, Responsibility Design

 Form Factor Study

-Balanced between realism and durability: Home + XR glasses setup
+Balanced between realism and durability: Home + XR glasses setup.

-Balanced between realism and durability: Home + XR glasses setup
+Balanced between realism and durability: Home + XR glasses setup.

 Pet Robot